BMK-01/CyberSecurity-Foundation-Labs/05-Cloud-Basics/Cloud-Computing-Fundamentals.md

 # Cloud Computing Fundamentals

 ## Overview
+Cloud computing represents a growing share of modern IT infrastructure.
+IT is the delivery of on-demand computing services—including servers, storage, networking, and software—over the internet rather than managing physical local hardware.
+The cloud is built on top of technologies you already learned, like virtualization and containers.
+These enable running many applications efficiently on shared infrastructure and quickly creating or changing environments when needed.

 ## Security Relevance
+Cloud computing is critical in cybersecurity because moving infrastructure off-site shifts security roles by sharing responsibility, determining whether the provider or customer secures a given layer.

 ## What I learned (Learning Objectives)
 - What cloud computing is